CO-PIs (co-applicants): UC faculty, staff or graduate students

 The scalability of the conference, symposium or workshop to accommodate less funding if required, or its potential to leverage additional funding through co-sponsorships, additional grants, or other fund-raising.

-Project organizers will submit a final report within 4 weeks following the event date.
+Project organizers are required to submit a final report within 30 days following the event date.
 The final narrative should assess the outcomes (both planned and unexpected) and compare the project as proposed with the project as experienced.
 What progress was made toward the stated goals?
 What questions were uncovered or resolved?
 What challenges were faced?
 What new areas of research and collaboration were opened?
 Reports should include a list of participants, audiences reached, and impact on students, classes, teaching, publications, community service, and other methods of research, engagement and service.

 In papers, event presentations, or other methods of sharing the results of your project, please acknowledge the support of the Center for Ideas and Society.